-1. The total cost incurred in t production is known as: the operation of a busine ss undertaking other thar n the cost of manufacturing and (a) direct cost (b) Variable cost (c) commercial cost (d) conversion cost 2.
-Which of the following is n Which of the following is not a relevant cost? (a) Replacement cost (b) Sunk cost (c) Marginal cost (d) standard cost 3.
-Process cost is very much Process cost is very much applicable in: (a) construction industry (b) pharmaceutical ind dustry (c) Air line com npany (d) none of these 4.
-The main purpose of cost accounting is to: (a) maximize profits, (b) help in inventory va luation (c) provide information to management for decision on making (d) Aic I in the fixation of selling price 5.
-Opportunity cost is the best example of: (a) sunk cost (b) Standard cost (c) relevant cost (d) irrelevant cost 5.
-Costs are classified into fix ed costs, variable costs o and semi-variable costs, it is known as (a) functional classificatio n (b) behavioral classification

-(d) classification according to controllability
+1. The total cost incurred in the operation of a business undertaking other than the cost of manufacturing and production is known as: (a) direct cost (b) Variable cost (c) commercial cost (d) conversion cost 2.
+Which of the following is r not a relevant cost? (a) Replacement cost (b) Sunk cost (c) Marginal cost (d) standard cost 3.
+Process cost is very much applicable in: (a) construction industry (b) pharmaceutical ir ndustry (c) Air line com oany (d) none of these 4.
+The main purpose of cost pose of cost accounting is to: (a) maximize profits, (b) help in inventory v aluation (c) provide information to management for decision making (d) Aid in the fixation of selling price 5.
+Opportunity cost is the best example of: (a) sunk cost (b) Standard cost (c) relevant cost (d) irrelevant cost 6.
+Costs are classified into fixed costs, variable costs and semi-variable costs, it is known as (a) functional classificatio n (b) behavior al classification (c) element wise classifica c) element wise classification (d) classification according to controllability